-As part of the recently passed MACRA legislation, all plans that cover the Part B deductible will be discontinued for those who are newly eligible for Medicare in 2020.
-This includes Plans F, C and High Deductible Plan F. The replacement for HD Plan F is going to be High Deductible Plan G.
+As part of the recently passed MACRA legislation, all plans covering the Part B deductible are unavailable to those who are newly eligible to Medicare in 2020 and beyond.
+This includes Plans F, C and High Deductible Plan F. The replacement for HD Plan F is High Deductible Plan G.

-The first thing will be low rates.
+The first thing you’ll notice is low rates.
 HD Plan F already offers some of the lowest rates of all supplement policies, and most High Deductible Plan G Medicare supplement quotes will be even lower.
-Depending on your age, where you live, and any household discounts, most plans will be around $30 a month give or take.
+Depending on your age, where you live, and any household discounts, most plans will be around $40 a month.
 That’s the lowest you can find for any supplement.

 The other advantage to almost all Medicare supplements is that you can see any doctor or hospital that accepts Medicare.
 There are no networks to worry about.
 That’s not necessarily the case with many Medicare Advantage plans.